jmackraz/baker-house/README.rst

     Install the AWS CLI to script and interactively explore or change anything in AWS (https://aws.amazon.com/cli/).

 Alexa Skills Kit account and CLI:
-    Visit https://developer.amazon.com/alexa-skills-kit and sign in to establish an Alexa development account.
-Download the ASK CLI, which provides very useful commands for setting up and developing Alexa skills.
+    Visit https://developer.amazon.com/alexa-skills-kit and sign in to
+    establish an Alexa development account.
+Install the ASK CLI (it uses Node.js, which you can install using Homebrew (``brew install node``).
+It provides very useful commands for setting up and developing Alexa skills.

 Project Configuration
 ---------------------